 You may be at higher risk for an aneurysm if you:

-Our highly trained cardiologists and surgeons use the latest technologies to determine the size of the aneurysm and your personalized treatment plan.
+Our highly trained cardiovascular specialists and surgeons use the latest technologies to determine the size of the aneurysm and your personalized treatment plan.

 Aneurysm treatment depends on the severity.
 If you have a small aneurysm, your specialist may recommend treatment if it appears to grow or cause symptoms.
 We will monitor the size of the aneurysm through regular checkups and testing with magnetic resonance imaging (MRI) or computed tomography (CT) scans.